Challenge

 • Personal connections to mentors and tutors!
 Meet mentors and tutors who can help with your classes and also share insight to Mines!
 They will share the ins and outs of college, tools they used to be successful in college, and what their experiences have been like thus far in their degree programs.

 • Challenge is free to you!
-Through the Multicultural Engineering Program and generous donations from our supporters, the entire Challenge program is free to you!
+Through MEP and generous donations from our supporters, the entire Challenge program is free to you!
 Over the summer, we will cover the cost for tuition/fees, housing, food, textbooks, and activities.

 • Scholarships for Challenge students!
 You will have access to exclusive scholarships specifically for students who complete the Challenge program (must fill out the general scholarship application and answer additional questions for MEP – go to my.mines.edu, search for the financial aid scholarship portal, and complete the general application).